 - What has the FCA changed so far?

-If you’re looking at applying for short-term, high cost credit (such as payday loans or personal loans), then it’s important to be aware who regulates the industry.
-That way, if something goes wrong during your application, you’ll be aware who to appeal to.
+If you are looking at applying for short-term, high-cost credit (such as payday loans or personal loans), then it’s important to be aware who regulates the industry.
+That way, if something goes wrong during your application, you will be aware who to appeal to.

 This has been part of a large-scale enquiry into short-term credit in order to make sure that the industry is running in a way that does not take advantage of customers.
 Up until now, there weren’t that many restrictions with regards to how companies could run and some took a less fair-to-customers approach.
 The FCA will be taking a firmer grip on the reigns and have already made a series of major changes.